connor4312/cockatiel/readme.md

   As a design decision, Cockatiel won't assume all thrown errors are actually failures unless you tell us.
 For example, in your application you might have errors thrown if the user submits invalid input, and triggering fault handling behavior for this reason would not be desirable!

 - There's an `execute` function that you can use to "wrap" your own function.
 Anything you return from that function is returned, in a promise, from `execute`.
-You can optionally pass a cancellation token to the `execute()` function, and the function will always be called with an object _at least_ containing a cancellation token (some policies might add extra metadata for you).
+You can optionally pass an abort signal to the `execute()` function, and the function will always be called with an object _at least_ containing an abort signal (some policies might add extra metadata for you).

 ## `Policy`